-The Surface Mining Control and Reclamation Act of 1977 (SMCRA, Public Law 95-87) and its subsequent revisions were enacted to establish a nationwide program to protect the beneficial uses of land or water resources, protect public health and safety from the adverse effects of current surface coal mining operations, and promote the reclamation of mined areas left without adequate reclamation before August 3, 1977.
+The Federal Surface Mining Control and Reclamation Act of 1977 (SMCRA, Public Law 95-87) and its subsequent revisions were enacted to establish a nationwide program to protect the beneficial uses of land or water resources, protect public health and safety from the adverse effects of current surface coal mining operations, and promote the reclamation of mined areas left without adequate reclamation before August 3, 1977.
 The SMCRA requires a permit for developing new, previously mined, or abandoned sites for the purpose of surface mining.
-Permittees are required to post a performance bond that will be sufficient to ensure the completion of reclamation requirements by a regulatory authority if the applicant forfeits its permit.
+National Pollutant Discharge Elimination System (NPDES) permittees are required to post a performance bond that will be sufficient to ensure the completion of reclamation requirements by a regulatory authority if the applicant forfeits its permit.
 Mines that ceased operations before the effective date of SMCRA (often called pre-law mines) are not subject to the requirements of SMCRA.